 Students will be allowed one remediation attempt for each online exam.
 Successful completion of remediation will result in a maximum grade of 70% for said exam.
-Failure to demonstrate competency by achieving a score of 70% or higher will result in a grade.

-of "F" for the quarter.
+Failure to demonstrate competency by achieving a score of 70% or higher will result in a grade of "F" for the quarter.
 Any student failing to meet this criterion will be subject to dismissal.

 Quarterly portfolio submissions must be submitted online via Exxat and available to the department for review by the due dates outlined by 5pm CST.
-Each assignment submission file cannot be larger than 15MB.

 Quarter Submission Due Date

-3rd Quarter SPO 5-12 Friday, February 10,
+3rd Quarter SPO 5-12 Friday, February 9,

-Quarterly Evaluations 2023 at 5pm (CST)
+Quarterly Evaluations 2024 at 5pm (CST)

 Log/Journal

 Interesting Case PPT

 Autopsy Objectives (if applicable)

-NOTE: If your autopsy rotation ends on OR before Friday, January 27, 2023 your Autopsy Pathology Learning Goals & Objectives are due with your 3rd Quarter Submission on Friday, February 10, 2023.
+NOTE: If your autopsy rotation ends on OR before Friday, January 26, 2024 your Autopsy Pathology Learning Goals & Objectives are due with your 3rd Quarter Submission on Friday, February 9, 2024.